Belle Lucia Showcases Cleavage In Skimpy Plunge Dress

 “Been looking for some new nursing tops this might just work…JK but as I am a new mom this does look like it could be a good nursing friendly option,” expressed another follower.

 Belle appears to balance sharing sexy photos with images of her family life, and on March 16, opted for the former with a bikini pic.
 It looked like a sunny, busy day at the beach with multiple people in the backdrop.
-She stood with her right leg crossed in front and tilted her head to the side.
-Her bikini was white and it popped against her deeply tanned body.
-Furthermore, she wore her hair up in a casual high bun.
+She stood with her right leg crossed in front and tilted her head to the side, wearing a white bikini that popped against her deeply tanned body.
+She also wore her hair up in a casual high bun.